 We’ve seen it a dozen times in the movies—the spaceship hanging in mid-air over the White House, or some other easily recognizable place.
 Then we see the aliens coming down to announce their intentions, or just starting the destruction without a word.
-Alien invasion is a go-to plot that has sustained science fiction for a century.
+Alien invasion is a go-to plot that has sustained modern science fiction for a century.
 The idea goes back to such gems as “War of the Worlds” (the 1938 radio show adapted from the H.G.
 Wells’ novel) and the cult favorite, “The Adventures of Buckaroo Banzai Across the Eighth Dimension.”
-The movie “Independence Day” is a modern standard of the genre.
-If you’re of a survival-oriented mindset, the interesting part of the Independence Day story begins where the movie ends.
+The “Independence Day” movies are a modern standard of the genre.
+If you’re of a survival-oriented mindset, the interesting part of the Independence Day story begins where the first movie ends.
 What happens next?

 We leave our heroes standing victorious in a world where every city and the planet’s infrastructure has been utterly destroyed and hundreds of millions of people have just been killed.
 Their problems are just beginning.

 But to get to that clear-cut survival scenario, they first had to defeat the aliens.

 The part that’s unpredictable is what the aliens will want with us when they come.
 The notion of eating humans leaps to mind, but really, we’re not economical livestock.
 We take at least 15 years to grow to anything like full size, and in that time we eat thousands of times our final body weight in high quality food.
 Compare that to a pig, who goes from birth to 250 pounds in 6 months, on about 750 pounds of food.
 And that doesn’t even begin to touch the issue of whether any alien life form could even digest Earth-borne organisms.